The weekly Meta Ads report template senior media buyers actually use

 Do I need an Account Health Score?
 Something that serves that function, yes.
 It doesn't have to be branded or proprietary — it just has to collapse the 7 metrics into one scannable signal.

 How do I automate this?
 If you're running the same report every week with the same structure, the diagnostic is the part worth automating first — not the charts.
 The charts are 10% of the work; the diagnosis paragraph is 70%.
+If the diagnosis itself needs a refresh, start with a 30-minute Meta Ads account audit.

 CTA